programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ```

-{% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-15.png" alt="Scatter plot showing population data of origin and destination city colored by distance between cities using scale_colour_gradient() and guide_colorbar()," caption="Figure 15.
+{% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-15.png" alt="Scatter plot showing population data of origin and destination city colored by distance between cities using scale_colour_gradient() and guide_colorbar()." caption="Figure 15.
 Population data of origin and destination city colored by distance between cities using scale_colour_gradient() and guide_colorbar()." %}

 In the provided code, we apply the scale_colour_gradient() function to the p2 object, which represents our scatterplot.
 The legend is controlled by the parameter [`guide`](http://ggplot2.tidyverse.org/reference/guides.html).
 We tell ggplot2 to use a [`guide_colorbar()`](http://ggplot2.tidyverse.org/reference/guide_colourbar.html) with the parameters for the title (caption, position, etc.).